b-it-bots/mas_domestic_robotics/mdr_planning/mdr_actions/mdr_manipulation_actions/mdr_pickup_action/README.md

 1. If ``base_elbow_offset`` is greater than 0, the base is aligned with the object so that the origin of `base_link` is ``base_elbow_offset`` units away from the object's pose
 2. The manipulator is moved to a predefined pregrasp configuration
 3. If ``intermediate_grasp_offset`` is greater than 0, the end-effector is sent to an intermediate goal pose that is ``intermediate_grasp_offset`` meters away (along `base_link`'s x-axis) from the grasping goal
-4. The end-effector is then sent to its grasping goal and the gripper is closed
+4. The end-effector is then sent to its grasping goal and the gripper is closed; if a path to a dynamic motion primitive file is passed as a parameter to the action, the grasping trajectory is represented by the motion primitive
 5. The manipulator is moved to a configuration in which the robot can safely move around in the environment

 ## Dependencies